zezba9000/Git-Game-GUI/README.md

 - Supports Meld, kDiff3, P4Merge and DiffMerge with no .gitconfig required

-- Auto check for external Git-Core and Git-LFS updates (tested locally first)
+- Auto check for external Git and Git-LFS updates (tested locally first)

-- gitk for history.
+- gitk for history (maybe something built in later).

 - UI Cleanup (TODO)